The Time of Money in Financing and Society

 Chapter 1: Time in Economics

-Is it possible that the problems of economics that we are faced with at present, which have recently been criticized as a result of the crisis of the financial markets, have to do with the ways with which time is dealt?
+1. Time in economics Is it possible that the problems of economics that we are faced with at present, which have recently been criticized as a result of the crisis of the financial markets, have to do with the ways with which time is dealt?
 In section 1, we discuss the charges that are frequently made against the approach of economics, which is regarded as static and overly oriented to equilibrium.
 In addition, we discuss possible alternative approaches that consider the role and relevance of time.
 Time, in the form of future uncertainty and indeterminacy, is seen here as a key resource for economic behaviour, one that fosters creativity and a spirit of initiative.
 Time can also explain how traders are mutually oriented to each other.
 Traditional economics, usually not taking the situations of circularity into account (section 2), has neglected the role of time.
 Traditional economics did not consider the cases where the behaviour of the operators changes the world to which they refer.
 These are the situations addressed by the latest trends, based on formulas such as imperfect information, asymmetric information and adverse selection.
 These are all cases where an uncertainty that is not eliminable arises, because the information that would allow for the uncertainty to be overcome is produced by the very behaviour of the operators who suffer from this same uncertainty.
 In order to valorize uncertainty and its role in the economy, one must make a complex concept of time the starting point.
-This complex concept of time is compatible...
+This complex concept...

 You are not authenticated to view the full text of this chapter or article.